juangranados/check_win_perfmon/README.md

 # Check Win Perfmon
-Plugin for Icinga/Nagios that allow to check a group of Windows performance counters.
+Plugin for Icinga/Nagios that allow to check a group of Windows performance counters specified in a XML file.

 Checks value of performance counter based on threshold specified.